SyedaHinaShah/RNA-Seq-Analysis-of-Drosophila-/README.md

 # RNA-Seq-Analysis-of-Drosophila-
-I performed RNA seq analysis and I have a countmatrix file plus sample information in which two groups (Treatment and Non-treatment), I made a PCA plot, a Heatmap, Box plot and volcano
+I performed RNA seq analysis, and I have a countmatrix file plus sample information in which two groups (Treatment and Non-treatment), I made a PCA plot, a Heatmap, a Box plot and a volcano

 # Load necessary libraries
 library(DESeq2)